Baby pacifiers should not be used before six weeks of

 If a baby starts to drink less from the mother's breasts, the mother's Prolactin levels will decrease, and she will begin to produce less milk.

 Early and frequent stimulation of the breast, will ensure that the glandular cells in a mother's breast become fully developed.
 Pacifier-use may sometimes hamper this from occurring.

 If you notice that the pacifier-use has reduced your baby’s feeding times, you should stop the use of the pacifier.

 Mothers have been found to overuse pacifiers; a pacifier should not be used to soothe a baby every time he/she needs comforting.

-The use of preemie pacifiers are not recommended, premature babies need even more time at the breast, than full term babies.
+The use of preemie pacifiers are not recommended, premature babies need even more time at the breast than full-term babies.
 Giving a premature baby a pacifier, will reduce milk intake and, therefore, decrease weight gain.

-Breastfeeding and Pacifiers ~ Getting Rid of the Pacifier
+Getting Rid of the Pacifier

 Weaning from baby dummies

 How to get rid of the pacifier?

 with the garbage.
 Some children wean quickly and do not have a